About securing the Splunk platform

 - Password best practices for Splunk administrators and users

-- Protect PII and PHI data with role-based field filtering to learn how to protect personal data that you have indexed into the Splunk platform
+- Protect PII, PHI, and other sensitive data with field filters to learn how to protect personal data that you have indexed into the Splunk platform.

 See the chapters to the left for additional opportunities to protect your Splunk platform instance and the data it houses.